DotNetAnalyzers/AspNetCoreAnalyzers/README.md

 The preferable way to use the analyzers is to add the nuget package [AspNetCoreAnalyzers](https://www.nuget.org/packages/AspNetCoreAnalyzers/) to the project(s).

-The severity of individual rules may be configured using [rule set files](https://msdn.microsoft.com/en-us/library/dd264996.aspx) in Visual Studio.
+The severity of individual rules may be configured using [.ruleset](https://msdn.microsoft.com/en-us/library/dd264996.aspx) files in Visual Studio.

 ## Installation